Synthlight/Nexomon-Extinction-Save-Editor/README.md

 The default save location is `C:\Program Files (x86)\Steam\userdata\<user id>\1196630\remote\data-<slot>.dat`<br>
 Do **NOT** bother editing the one in AppData/LocalLow.
 The one there seems to just be a backup and gets overwritten so ignore it.

-#### Made for & tested on Steam saves.
-(Build version from 2020-08-29.)
-Other platforms are unsupported.
+<b>Made for & tested on Steam saves.
+(Save version 20.)<br>
+Also tested with a Switch save that was version 13.<br>
+Other platforms are mostly unsupported.
+If you have a save that breaks things, open an issue.</b>

 ### Use at your own risk, keep save backups, etc. I shouldn't need to tell you this part.